mathaussilva/mathaussilva.github.io/_pages/about.md

 [How has João Cancelo changed since City?](https://github.com/academicpages/academicpages.github.io)

 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files <a href="https://dataprofessor.github.io/Ken_Portfolio/post/project-1/">read more</a><br>
+The content & metadata of your website are in structured <a href="https://dataprofessor.github.io/Ken_Portfolio/post/project-1/">read more</a><br>

 <br>